klamma/ar-for-eu-book/_pages/chapters/modeling.md

 This means that high-density meshes will take longer to render and therefore the framerate will be lower.
 Due to this, complex meshes should be retopologized {% cite PDZR18 %}.
 In this technique, the high-density mesh resulting from the sculpting process or 3D scan is used as a base mesh.
-Then, a 3D artist or an algorithm creates a new mesh on top of this base mesh.
+After that, a 3D artist or an algorithm creates a new mesh on top of this base mesh.
 The new mesh is typically created using quads and it considers the shape of the object and how it might be animated.
 As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges {% cite Simonds2013Blender %}.
 Since the manual creation of such a retopology mesh is tedious and time consuming, there are algorithms which automate this process {% cite PDZR18 %}.